jasonally/hack_this_site_missions/basic/missions_1-5.md

 **Answer:** Like Mission 1, start by checking the page source.
 The HTML for the password form includes this line:
 `<input type="hidden" name="file" value="password.php" />`.
 Try navigating to https://www.hackthissite.org/missions/basic/3/password.php.
-When I go there I see the password is cfeb85f7.
+When I go there I see the password as a plain-text string.
 Go back to the previous page, enter the password, and submit.

 **Key Ideas:** This is exactly the issue highlighted in Mission 2, but in that mission it was irrelevant because Sam didn't upload the password file.
 If you can discover pusedo-hidden pages and files by checking the raw HTML, try accessing them and see what you can learn.